WordPress/openverse/docs/projects/README.md

 sense to create issues in the order which they must be completed; this allows work to begin if, for some reason, there is delay in creating issues for work at the end of a project.
-It also however makes sense to priorize issues that are "good first issues" and "help wanted" issues which contributors might be able to help with.
+It also however makes sense to priorize issues that are "good first issues" and "help wanted" issues contributors outside of the core maintainers can help with.

 It is important to make sure dependencies are documented when creating these